noefp/easy_gdb/README.md

 ![easy GDB home](templates/egdb_img_samples/easy_gdb_home.png)

-> In case of installing easy GDB in a Linux system not using Docker, run the next command to start a local PHP server:
+> In case of installing easy GDB in a Linux system, not using Docker, run the next command to start a local PHP server:
 >
 >    example_db$ php -S localhost:8000

+#### Customize file paths

+By default all configuration files contain the default paths used in the Docker container and everything should work without changing any path.
+However, it is possible to customize the paths to have your own file organization system.

 In the file `easy_gdb/configuration_path.php` you could change the configuration path to `/abosolute_path_to/egdb_files/egdb_template_conf`.
 By default it is pointing to `/var/www/html/egdb_files/egdb_template_conf` where the files will be placed using the docker container and could be the standard location in a server.

-Open the file `egdb_files/egdb_template_conf/easyGDB_conf.php` and set the root path where the `easy_db` folder is.
+In the file `egdb_files/egdb_template_conf/easyGDB_conf.php` is possible to set the root path where the `easy_db` folder is.
 In the Docker container and usually in a server it could be `/var/www/html`.
-Locally, for example, you could have them in `/home/your_user_name/Desktop/example_db`
+Locally, for example, you could have them in `/home/your_user_name/Desktop/example_db`.

 Afer the changes, reload the web browser `localhost:8000/easy_gdb/index.php` and check if you can see the home page of easy GDB.

-In the configuration file `egdb_files/egdb_template_conf/easyGDB_conf.php` you can customize your site.

 If you want use a different names for your folders remember to change the names in the file paths included in `easy_gdb/configuration_path.php` and `egdb_files/egdb_template_conf/easyGDB_conf.php`.
 For example, for development you could have multiple sites or multiple versions.
 You could easily change between them having different file folders and just changing the path to the active one in `easy_gdb/configuration_path.php`

+### Customize your site

+In the configuration file `egdb_files/egdb_template_conf/easyGDB_conf.php` together with other data files you can customize your site.

+Below we will see how to customize each page of the genomic portal step by step.

 #### Customize application name and header image

 In the configuration file `egdb_files/egdb_template_conf/easyGDB_conf.php` you can customize the header variables `$dbTitle` and `$header_img` to change the site title and header image.
-Try to change them and reload the web browser `localhost:8000/easy_gdb/index.php` to see the changes.
+The images are stored at `egdb_files/egdb_img_samples/` Try to change them and reload the web browser `localhost:8000/easy_gdb/index.php` to see the changes.

 #### Customize logos